Spin-Dependent-5th-Force-Limits

 For notation and operator definitions, see the RMP review: Spin-Dependent Exotic Interactions.

-The repository serves as a live webpage designed to present the latest experimental results.
 For contributions or to include your new results, please feel free to contact Dr. Lei Cong (congllzu@gmail.com), Dr. Wei Ji (weiji001@uni-mainz.de), or Prof. Dmitry Budker (budker@uni-mainz.de).

 Citation